SnorreKG/Games/README.md

 This is a game I am currently working on in my free-time

+I would recomend to always download the newest version of the game because of new features and bug-fixes

 It is about a triangle-character that you play where you shoot enemies.
 The enemies spawn in certain locations and goes towards you.